 Visits to historic monuments and contemporary museums, access to private openings, after-hour entrances, hands-on experiences and thought-provoking lectures are just part of what makes the field trip program unique.

-The objective of the All-School Field Studies Program is to offer students the opportunity to travel to cities throughout Italy under the guidance of an experienced teaching assistant or lecturer.
+The objective of all-school field trips is to offer students the opportunity to travel to cities throughout Italy under the guidance of an experienced teaching assistant or lecturer.

-Many courses include one or more course-related study tours which are an integral and mandatory part of the course.
+Many courses include one or more course-related trips which are an integral and mandatory part of the course.
 The cost of these trips is included in the course fee for which you will be billed through your bursar account.

 School of Architecture